 Jury motivation: "Dr Karin Pettersson has successfully worked to ensure that women with spinal injuries can become pregnant and carry a normal pregnancy to term.
 In addition to this, she has also, throughout her professional life, advocated for an increased awareness in intrauterine fetal demise."

-Dr Pettersson has been an advocate for women with spinal injuries.
-She has worked to ensure that women with spinal injuries can become pregnant and carry a normal pregnancy to term.
-This has been done very successfully and she has helped many women become mothers with her support.
+Dr Pettersson has also been a strong advocate for women with spinal cord injuries.
+She has worked to enable these women to become pregnant and to undergo a normal pregnancy and childbirth.
+In this work, she has been highly successful, and many women have been able to have children with her support.

-Dr Pettersson has, throughout her career, been an active advocate for increased knowledge about intrauterine fetal demise.
-She is a desired expert and active in the working group for perinatology within the Swedish Association for Obstetrics and Gynaecology, as well as an expert in the Patient Claims Panel.
+Throughout her professional career, Dr Pettersson has been deeply engaged in promoting increased knowledge of intrauterine fetal demise.
+She is a sought-after expert and serves as Scientific Secretary of the Swedish Association for Obstetrics and Gynaecology, as well as an expert member of the Patient Claims Panel.

 “”Is it really wise for you to carry a child?”
 This is a question many women with infectious diseases are asked, but it is so much more than just a question.
 It causes suffering and is built on complete ignorance,” says Dr Pettersson.

-Dr Pettersson is a Reader, an obstetrician specialised in childbirth and Head of Section at Karolinska Hospital in Huddinge.
-She has a long experience of pregnancy and childbirth in high-risk patients, such as HIV-positive pregnancies and those with other infectious diseases, spinal injuries, and COVID-19.
+Dr Pettersson is an Associate Professor (Reader) in obstetrics and gynaecology at Karolinska Institutet and a consultant obstetrician specialising in childbirth at BB Stockholm.
+She has extensive experience in pregnancy and childbirth in high-risk patients, including women with infectious diseases such as HIV and COVID-19, as well as women with spinal cord injuries.
 In 2021, she was awarded the Mogren Medicine Prize for her work.

 “It’s important to remember that the majority of all women with infections such as HIV have completely uncomplicated pregnancies and can give birth vaginally without infecting their children,” Dr Petterson says.